trofima/clean-architecture-playground/presentation.md

 Apply common sence - care for you references to clear them, do not create redundant abstractions just in case, cache things, optimize heavy calculations etc.

 **And start at last writing trully flexible, reusable and reliable code.**

+[^1] An Entity is an object within our computer system that embodies a small set of critical business rules operating on Critical Business Data.
+The Entity object either contains the Critical Business Data or has very easy access to that data.
+The interface of the Entity consists of the functions that implement the Critical Business Rules that operate on that data ("Clean Architecture" Bob Martin).